Revealed: The Hidden Causes of Hair Loss

 Vitamin D is not only important for bone health but also for hair health.
 It helps in the creation of new hair follicles and promotes the growth of existing ones.
 A deficiency in vitamin D can lead to hair thinning and hair loss.
 Sun exposure is the best source of vitamin D, but it can also be obtained through foods like fatty fish, fortified dairy products, and egg yolks.
 If necessary, vitamin D supplements can be taken under the guidance of a healthcare professional.

 While addressing nutritional deficiencies is important for hair health, it is equally crucial to maintain a balanced diet overall.
 A diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats provides the necessary nutrients for optimal hair growth.
-Additionally, avoiding crash diets and extreme can help prevent nutrient deficiencies and promote healthy hair.
+Additionally, avoiding crash diets and extreme weight loss can help prevent nutrient deficiencies and promote healthy hair.

 In some cases, dietary changes and supplements may be necessary to support hair growth.
 Consulting with a healthcare professional or a registered dietitian can help determine if supplementation is needed and guide you in making the right dietary choices for healthy hair.